wei-y/pageobj/readme.md

 of element selectors and default timeout when accessing `PageElement`

 ## PageComponent

+Some elements on the page can be organized togather as a small functional component that can be reused in different places.

 The base Dashborad page can be defined as following.
 Notice that the navigator is defined as a `PageComponent`.